dfinity/portal/docs/developer-docs/security/rust-canister-development-security-best-practices.md

 Global timers are deactivated upon changes to the canister's Wasm module.
 The [IC specification](../../references/ic-interface-spec#timer) states this as follows:

-The timer is also deactivated upon changes to the canister's Wasm module (calling install_code, uninstall_code methods of the management canister or if the canister runs out of cycles).
-In particular, the function canister_global_timer won't be scheduled again unless the canister sets the global timer again (using the System API function ic0.global_timer_set).
+> "The timer is also deactivated upon changes to the canister's Wasm module (calling install_code, uninstall_code methods of the management canister or if the canister runs out of cycles).
+In particular, the function canister_global_timer won't be scheduled again unless the canister sets the global timer again (using the System API function ic0.global_timer_set)."

 Upgrade is a mode of `install_code` and hence the timers are deactivated during an upgrade.